 It is not necessary, but if you want to enjoy meat full of tenderness, juices, and natural flavours.
 I recommend brine it before cooking because brining the meat with spices, salt, and sugar will leave you with the best aromatic and juicy texture.

 Wrapping the bird should not be necessary.
 Cooking the chicken in foil after it has been cooked can assist the flesh in becoming even more soft and moist.
-However, you should not wrap the chicken for an extended period of time since it will lose moisture.
+However, you should not wrap the smoked whole chicken for an extended period of time since it will lose moisture.